jaylett/django-and-pipelines/specs/index.rst

 Simplified version
 """"""""""""""""""

-A simplified version of the format is available for simpler pipelines;
-in that case, the JSON file only contains the *assets* map:
+A simplified version of the format is documented only for backwards compatibility; in that case, the JSON file directly contains the *assets* object:

 .. code-block:: json